 Family Room vs Living Room vs Front Room

-Before we talk about where to place your furniture let's talk about the functionality of the living room versus other living spaces.
-Many of you may be coming from the perspective of having one room with sofas and chairs with a tv and a few other things, while others have several rooms that could just as well be used for the same purpose.
-Let's talk about the difference between the family room and the living room first.
+Before we talk about where to place your furniture, let's talk about the functionality of the living room compared t other living spaces.
+Many families have one room with sofas and chairs with a TV and a few other things, while others have several rooms that could be used for the same purpose.
+Let's talk about the differences between the family room and the living room first.

-The front room is the living space nearest the entrance.
-We have front rooms as a place to receive temporary guests.
-They are still comfortable and homey but they are for conversation only with a small group of people.
-If you entertain often, the front room is a great place for a larger group to break off into a smaller group and have an isolated conversation.
+The front room is the living space nearest the entrance and serves as a place to receive temporary guests.
+It should still be comfortable and homey, but focused around conversation only, with a small group of people.
+If you entertain often, the front room is a great place for a smaller group to break off from the larger group to have an isolated conversation.
 There should be no television here.
 Instead, fill your walls with art and bookshelves.
-Give preference to upright chairs, a formal but modest sized couch and sofa and a coffee table.
+Give preference to upright chairs, a formal but modest sized couch or sofa, and a coffee table.
 Front rooms look best when naturally lit, so open up those windows!

-Next start to look at your other seating options.
+Next, start to look at your other seating options.
 I like at least one big comfy papa bear chair.
 You've got to have maximum comfort in the living room.
 Before we get it twisted, comfort doesn't mean big plushy ugly.
 It just means that you've got to do some serious digging to find both comfort and style.
 Do some test sits.
 You've got to test sit.
 Papa bear chairs are really nice for reading and relaxing.
 Put a floor lamp on one side of the chair and a small end table on the other side.
 A table lamp would also be fine.
 Make sure that the lamp shade is low enough so that it's just below eye level.
 You don't want to shower yourself in light, you just want it to fall on the text and illuminate what you're reading.
-Place the chair in a position related to the couch so that you can exit the living room through the chair and the couch.

-For your other seating options, you can pick another small floating sofa, if you have the space, to have sitting across from the other couch with a cocoa table in between (I'm not a coffee drink so I call it a cocoa table).
+For your other seating options, you can pick another small floating sofa, if you have the space, to have sitting across from the other couch with a cocoa table in between (I'm not a coffee drinker so I call it a cocoa table).
 I would avoid matching sets if possible because they tend to rope you in to a close-minded decorating scheme.
 Another option for smaller spaces is to line up the second sofa adjacent to the main couch.
 However, double chairs might be a better option.
 Matching chairs are great because they can be easily rearranged.
 You can turn them more inward for conversation or if its movie time, direct them toward the flat screen.
-Also, compared to a sofa you're really getting the same amount of seating but it not as stuffy.
+Also, chairs can give you the same amount of seating without being as stuffy.
 Chairs also create negative space and typically need space behind them which gives your living room the illusion of looking bigger.
-For these chairs be a little more daring on the fabric choice if you'd like.
+For these chairs, be a little more daring on the fabric choice if you'd like.
 Patterns are great for chairs.

 Television and Electronics

-Overhead lighting in a living room is pretty obtrusive; it tends to flood the room unnecessarily killing all good vibes.
-Living rooms should be lit by lamps evenly placed; lighting from the corners.
-Lights are best place in corners because the light reflects off of two walls.
+Overhead lighting in a living room is pretty obtrusive; it tends to flood the room unnecessarily, killing all good vibes.
+Living rooms should be lit by lamps evenly placed.
+Lights are best placed in corners because the light reflects off of two walls.
 Lamps with soft white bulbs produce the best color representation for your color scheme.
-Light a candle in front of a mirror and the light from the candle will bounce off of the mirror reflect onto the ceiling maximizing the candle's reach.
 It isn't necessary to buy multiples of the same lamp base.
 Matching lampshades are fine, but lamps should be unique pieces of decor.
 This was well understood in Mid-Century Modern decor and absolutely made a complete mockery of in the 90's and early 2000's.
 Curse you brass and glass, curse you.

 Art & Decor